Arrow7000/spaceship/README.md

-# Asteroid
+# Spaceship
-An experiment - loosely based on the classic game Asteroid - in PaperJS to become familiar with realistic motion, including momentum and acceleration
+An experiment in PaperJS to become familiar with simulating realistic motion, including conservation of momentum, forces and acceleration.

 # Play
-View the project live at [aronadler.com/asteroid](http://aronadler.com/asteroid/).
+View the project live at [aronadler.com/spaceship](http://aronadler.com/spaceship/).
 ## Controls
-Up and down arrow keys accelerate and decelerate the ship.
-Left and right arrow keys to rotate the ship.
+The up arrow keys accelerates the ship in the direction it is pointing towards.
+Left and right arrow keys rotate the ship.